-1Credit not given for both Biology 1, 2 and Botany 4, or Zoology 9.
-Credit not given for both Biology 1, 2 and Biology 3.
-Biology, Botany, and Zoology majors will not receive credit for Biology 3.
+$^2\mathrm{Credit}$ not given for Zoology 8 in combination with Biology 1 or 1 or Zoology 9.
+Biology, Botany, and Zoology majors will not receive credit for Zoology 8.

-2This course is not intended for students who plan to become Biology or Zoology majors but may be taken by transfer students who have already taken a semester of botany.
-Credit not allowed for both Zoology 9 and Biology 1, 2.
+3This course is not intended for students who plan to become Biology or Zoology majors but may be taken by transfer students who have already taken a semester of botany.
+Credit not allowed for both Zoology 9 and Biology 1 or 2.